rohitkjohnedu/my_yade/doc/sphinx/introduction.rst

 	operating on the whole simulation (e.g. :yref:`GravityEngine` looping over all bodies and applying force based on their mass)

 :yref:`PartialEngine<PartialEngine>`
-	operating only on some pre-selected bodies (e.g. :yref:`ForceEngine` applying constant force to some bodies)
+	operating only on some pre-selected bodies (e.g. :yref:`ForceEngine` applying constant force to some :yref:`selected<ForceEngine::ids>` bodies)

 :yref:`Dispatchers<Dispatcher>`
 	do not perform any computation themselves; they merely call other functions, represented by function objects, :yref:`Functors<Functor>`.
 Each functor is specialized, able to handle certain object types, and will be dispatched if such obejct is treated by the dispatcher.